 A little further on from Rokubu Jizo is the site of Yamauchi Kazutoyo’s camp.
 Kazutoyo Yamauchi was stationed at the eastern end of Sekigahara as a member of the Eastern Army.
 Though, he did not play a very active role in the Battle of Sekigahara.
 He was preparing for Mouri Hidemoto, Chosokabe Morichika, and others of the Western Army who were encamped at Nangusan near Tarui-juku.

-After this, the Nakasendo road enters the village of Nogami, where old houses and old private homes that have a long history still remain here and there.
+After this, the Nakasendo road enters the village of Nogami.
+Old houses and old private homes that have a long history still remain here and there.
+This place may have a history longer than the Sekigahara-Tarui Nakasendo route itself.

 From the village of Nogami, we will make a few side trips.
 The first is Shinnenji Temple, located south of the narrow road and across Route 21.
 This temple is known for its Hanjo no Kannondou, a temple that Zeami wrote a song about.
 The temple itself was once burned down by Oda Nobunaga’s military fire, but was later rebuilt.